 Metro Stations: Gare d’Austerlitz, Place Monge

-The massive complex that makes up the Jardin des Plantes started out as a medicinal herb garden in the 17th century and you can still stroll through its collection of plants today.
+The massive complex that makes up the Jardin des Plantes started as a medicinal herb garden in the 17th century and you can still stroll through its collection of plants today.
 Today, the giant green lung is the largest botanical garden in France.
 If you’re into tropical plants or just want to warm up a bit, head inside the hothouses (€6) where you can even climb up to canopy level.

-Aside from just walking the beautiful grounds of the Jardin des Plantes, you can also visit a small zoo, an impressive rose garden and the Museum of Natural History (€7).
+Aside from just walking the beautiful grounds of the Jardin des Plantes, you can also visit a small zoo, an impressive rose garden, and the Museum of Natural History (€7).
 So there’s plenty to do rain or shine at the Jardin des Plantes.
 Most tourists head over to the nearby Luxembourg Garden, leading to a more intimate feel in this park.

 René Viviani Square – Latin Quarter